-Legal form Minimum share capital - PFPO: Mutual Fund - REIT: Trust THB 500 million c.
-Unit holder requirements/listing requirements
+Legal form Minimum share capital - PFPO: Mutual Fund - REIT: Trust THB 500 million

 The PFPO is a mutual fund under Thai law; however, a REIT is a trust under the Trust Act.

 A capital of a minimum THB 500 million is required.